PieceOfCloth/timemanagement-pickleapp/README.md

 3. *Install dependencies:* "flutter pub get"
 4. *Run the app:* "flutter run"

-For detailed setup instructions, including Firebase configuration, continue to the next section.
+For *Database setup instructions*, including Firebase configuration, continue to the next section.

 ## Firebase Setup for Flutter
-This guide will help you set up Firebase for your Flutter app.
+This guide will help you set up Firebase for Pickle App.
 Follow these steps to configure Firebase in your project:

-Step 1: Create a Firebase Project
+*Step 1: Create a Firebase Project*
-Go to the Firebase Console.
+1. Go to the Firebase Console.
 Click on Add project and enter a project name.
 (Optional) Configure Google Analytics for your project.
 Click Create Project and wait for the process to complete.